ChenjingZhuang/Portfolio/README.md

 Here are some of the projects I have worked on:

-### Project 1: [Project Name]
+### Project 1: [Star symbol Christmas tree]

-- Description: A brief description of the project.
-- Technologies Used: List the technologies or languages used (e.g., C#, Python, etc.).
-- GitHub Repository: Link to the GitHub repository if it's public.

-### Project 2: [Project Name]

-- Description: A brief description of the project.
+- Description: Make a Christmas tree with symbolic stars.
-- Technologies Used: List the technologies or languages used (e.g., C#, Python, etc.).
+- Technologies Used: C#
-- GitHub Repository: Link to the GitHub repository if it's public.

-(Add more projects as needed)

 ## Skills